-In this conversation moderated by Dr. Lo Sprague, Tahil Sharma discussed the history and meaning of ahimsa – the concept of nonviolence and of doing no harm.
+In this conversation moderated by Dr. Lo Sprague, Tahil Sharma discussed the history and meaning of ahimsa – the concept of nonviolence.
 He then shared some personal reflections, followed by panelists Aziza Hasan and Rev. Najuma Smith-Pollard.
-Their words hit hard as each shared honestly and painfully about experiencing and confronting the racism and hate long faced by the Black community and other people of color.
+Their words hit hard as each shared from the heart about experiencing and confronting the racism and hate long faced by the Black community and other people of color.

 The Relationship Between Nonviolence and Racism